 A typical newsfeed is filled with more posts than anyone user can view.
-Thankfully, video stands out among the memes and copypastas.
+Thankfully, the video stands out among the memes and copypastas.
 How do you make your video stand out among other videos, though?

 Bring your story to life as soon as possible.